chimericdream/worldofpannotia.com/src/_skills/diplomacy.md

     | Friendly | Wishes you well | Chat, advise, offer limited help, advocate
     | Helpful | Will take risks to help you | Protect, back up, heal, aid
     {: #npc-attitude-table .table .table-bordered .table-hover .table-striped data-caption="Table: NPC Attitudes" }
-  action: "Changing others' attitudes with _diplomacy_ generally takes at least 1 full minute (10 consecutive full-round actions).
+  action: "Changing others' attitudes with {% skill_link diplomacy %} generally takes at least 1 full minute (10 consecutive full-round actions).
 In some situations, this time requirement may greatly increase.
-A rushed _diplomacy_ check can be made as a full-round action, but you take a -10 penalty on the check."
+A rushed {% skill_link diplomacy %} check can be made as a full-round action, but you take a -10 penalty on the check."
   try_again: "Optional, but not recommended because retries usually do not work.
-Even if the initial _diplomacy_ check succeeds, the other character can be persuaded only so far, and a retry may do more harm than good.
+Even if the initial {% skill_link diplomacy %} check succeeds, the other character can be persuaded only so far, and a retry may do more harm than good.
 If the initial check fails, the other character has probably become more firmly committed to his position, and a retry is futile."
   special: |
-    A half-elf has a +2 racial bonus on _diplomacy_ checks.
+    A half-elf has a +2 racial bonus on {% skill_link diplomacy %} checks.

-    If you have the Negotiator feat, you get a +2 bonus on _diplomacy_ checks.
+    If you have the Negotiator feat, you get a +2 bonus on {% skill_link diplomacy %} checks.
   synergy: |
-     * If you have 5 or more ranks in _bluff_, _knowledge (nobility and royalty)_, or _sense motive_, you get a synergy bonus on _diplomacy_ checks.
+     * If you have 5 or more ranks in {% skill_link bluff %}, {% skill_link knowledge 'Knowledge (Nobility and Royalty)' %}, or {% skill_link sense-motive %}, you get a synergy bonus on {% skill_link diplomacy %} checks.
   restriction: ""
   untrained: ""
 ---